LiewWS/5780-mini-project/README.md

 ## About

-The main goal of this project was to use a motor that spun a disk to balance a stick on the end of it.
+The main goal of this project was to use a motor that spins a disk to balance a stick on the end of it.

 ## Description